 December 30, 2021

-World of Hyatt is offering a strong promotion on purchasing points to kick things off in 2022.
-With a 30% bonus, you can effectively buy at a rate of 1.85 cents per point (USD).
+World of Hyatt is offering a promotion on purchasing points.
+With a 25% bonus, you can effectively buy points at a rate of 1.92 cents per point (USD).

 While I don’t normally recommend buying points speculatively without an immediate redemption need or long-term plan, I’d give some consideration to this opportunity, as the World of Hyatt program has a strong track record of delivering value where its peers have faltered.